Neuropathy is a condition affecting the nervous system, where the nerve fibres become damaged as a result of an injury or disease.

 Many of the diseases of the peripheral nervous system may present similarly to muscle problems (myopathies), and so it is important to develop approaches for assessing sensory and motor disturbances in patients so that a physician may make an accurate diagnosis.

-Sources include NIH and NHS.
+include NIH and NHS.
 Sections of this article are licensed under the GNU Free Documentation License.
 It uses material from the Wikipedia article on "Peripheral Neuropathy" All material adapted used from Wikipedia is available under the terms of the GNU Free Documentation License.
 Wikipedia® itself is a registered trademark of the Wikimedia Foundation, Inc.

 Last Updated: Oct 15, 2013